Module Developers Guide¶

 filesdirectory contains files that are deployed verbatim to managed machines.

-templatesdirectory contains templates that use parameters from the configuration model to generate configuration files.
+templatesdirectory contains templates that use parameters from the orchestration model to generate configuration files.

 A complete module might contain the following files:

 module | |__ module.yml | |__ files | |__ file1.txt | |__ model | |__ _init.cf | |__ services.cf | |__ plugins | |__ functions.py | |__ templates |__ conf_file.conf.tmpl